thradams/cake/removing_phase_4.md

 This proposal aims to remove phase 4 from the C standard by creating grammar rules that describe the specific positions where preprocessor directives and macro expansion can occurs following the convention already used in real programs.

-The current description of phase 4 allows line continuation to be used at  ANY line position, and it is important to emphasize this fact.
+The current description of phase 4 allows line continuation and macro expansion to be used at  ANY line position, and it is important to emphasize this fact.

-Because the phases are diferents preprocessor directives dont have access of compiler information.
-This can be useful.
+Removing phase 4, we can do preprocessor directives and macros expansions having the compiler information.

-The objective of this proposal is to gather usage patterns of preprocessor directives in the field and translate them into precise grammar rules at compiler phases.
+The objective of this proposal is to gather usage patterns of preprocessor directives and macro expansion in the field and translate them into precise grammar rules at compiler phases.

-Macro invocations also will happen at compiler phase allowing checks.

 ## Current Usage Research, preprocessor directives and macro expansion

 ### 1 -  #define/#undef
 The most common usage of preprocessor directives is file scope.

 - file scope

-- function scope
+- function scope ?
 - inside structs?
--

 ### 2 -  #error # warning
 - file scope
 - function scope